 run the command: McIDAS-V-System/runMcV

-Note: By default, McIDAS-V uses 80% of the available memory on your machine.
+Note: By default, McIDAS-V uses 80% of the available machine memory.
 The maximum amount of memory is determined by the operating system.
-To manually change the amount of memory used by McIDAS-V, edit the Maximum Heap Size in the Advanced tab of the Preferences by selecting Edit -> Preferences... from the main menu.
-The new amount of memory will be saved and used in subsequent sessions.
+To manually change the memory used by McIDAS-V, edit the Maximum Heap Size

+Select Edit -> Preferences from the main menu

+Select the Advanced tab of the Users Preferences

+Enter the desired memory usage under Starup Options

+The new amount of memory is saved and used in subsequent sessions.
 For 32 bit operating systems, it is recommended to set this to no more than 1250 MB.
 The maximum value for 32 bit operating systems is 1536 MB.
-To change the amount of memory used to a percentage, select the percentage option in the Advanced tab of the Preferences by selecting Edit -> Preferences... from the main menu.
-The new amount of memory that you enter will be saved and used in subsequent sessions.

 Exit McIDAS-V and start a new session to use this new memory setting.

 Welcome Window

-Upon initial startup, the Welcome to McIDAS-V window will be displayed.
+Upon initial startup, the Welcome to McIDAS-V window is displayed.

-Please be sure to read this IMPORTANT NOTICE.
-Because McIDAS-V utilizes the latest developments in Java 3D programming and video driver updates, it is often necessary to update video drivers to solve some seemingly unrelated performance problems.
+Please read the IMPORTANT NOTICE: McIDAS-V utilizes the latest developments in Java 3D programming and video driver updates, it is often necessary to update video drivers to solve some seemingly unrelated performance problems.
 Do not assume that because you have a new machine, you have the latest drivers.
 We have found brand new machines with drivers that are more than five years old!

 After reading the notice in the Welcome window, click Quit to close the window, or click Start McIDAS-V to close the window and start McIDAS-V. Once McIDAS-V has been started, this window will not appear again.